 The Domestic Abuse Act 2021 received Royal Assent on 29 April 2021.
 The Act introduces the first ever statutory definition of domestic abuse and recognises the impact of domestic abuse on children, as victims in their own right, if they see, hear or experience the effects of abuse.
 The statutory definition of domestic abuse, based on the previous cross-government definition, ensures that different types of relationships are captured, including ex-partners and family members.
 The definition captures a range of different abusive behaviours, including physical, emotional and economic abuse and coercive and controlling behaviour.
-Both the person who is carrying out the behaviour and the person to whom the behaviour is directed towards must be aged 16 or over and they must be "personally connected" Types of domestic abuse include intimate partner violence, abuse by family members, teenage relationship abuse and child/adolescent to parent violence and abuse.
+Both the person who is carrying out the behaviour and the person to whom the behaviour is directed towards must be aged 16 or over and they must be "personally connected" Types of domestic abuse and child/adolescent to parent violence and abuse.
 Anyone can be a victim of domestic abuse, regardless of sexual identity, age, ethnicity, socioeconomic status, sexuality or background and domestic abuse can take place inside or outside of the home.
 The government will issue statutory guidance to provide further information for those working with domestic abuse victims and perpetrators, including the impact on children.